unadlib/mutative/README.md

   > **It is recommended to enable `strict` in development mode and disable `strict` in production mode.** This will ensure safe explicit returns and also keep good performance in the production build.
 If the value that does not mix any current draft or is `undefined` is returned, then use [rawReturn()](#rawreturn).

+  > If you'd like to enable strict mode by default in a development build and turn it off for production, you can use `strict: process.env.NODE_ENV !== 'production'`.

 - enablePatches - `boolean | { pathAsArray?: boolean; arrayLengthAssignment?: boolean; }`, the default is false.

   > Enable patch, and return the patches/inversePatches.